CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 [ALTERNATIVE DEFINITION MORE FAVORABLE TO SECOND LIEN LENDERS]

-Capped Obligations means First Lien Obligations for the payment of principal of Loans and reimbursement obligations in respect of Letters of Credit, and interest, premium, if any, and fees accruing or payable in respect thereof or in respect of commitments therefor [, plus obligations under Interest Rate Protection Agreements in respect of interest on First Lien Principal Obligations not in excess of the First Lien Cap]
+x1.4.3.sec=Capped Obligations means First Lien Obligations for the payment of principal of Loans and reimbursement obligations in respect of Letters of Credit, and interest, premium, if any, and fees accruing or payable in respect thereof or in respect of commitments therefor [, plus obligations under Interest Rate Protection Agreements in respect of interest on First Lien Principal Obligations not in excess of the First Lien Cap]

-[First Lien Cap means the sum of
+1.4.4.0.sec=[First Lien Cap means the sum of

-1.4.11.sec=the excess of (1) the outstanding amount of First Lien Principal Obligations not to exceed in the aggregate [the sum of (x)] $_______ of term Indebtedness [plus (y) the lesser of (A) [110]% of [Availability] as determined by First Lien Agent at the time each principal amount is made, issued, or otherwise incurred, and (B) $_______ of revolving credit Indebtedness included in the First Lien Obligations [(including the outstanding undrawn amount of, and reimbursement obligations in respect of, letters of credit constituting First Lien Obligations (Letters of Credit))] [(calculated, in the case of any First Lien Principal Obligations issued at a discount, at the aggregate amount due at maturity thereof)]], over (2) the aggregate amount of all repayments of term Indebtedness, and all repayments or reductions of revolving credit Indebtedness, included in the First Lien Principal Obligations[, and of reimbursement obligations under Letters of Credit,] (to the extent effected with a corresponding permanent commitment reduction under the First Lien Credit Agreement but excluding reductions as a result of a Refinancing) (First Lien Principal Obligations in excess of the First Lien Cap being the Excess First Lien Principal Obligations), plus
+1.4.4.1.sec=the excess of (1) the outstanding amount of First Lien Principal Obligations not to exceed in the aggregate [the sum of (x)] $_______ of term Indebtedness [plus (y) the lesser of (A) [110]% of [Availability] as determined by First Lien Agent at the time each principal amount is made, issued, or otherwise incurred, and (B) $_______ of revolving credit Indebtedness included in the First Lien Obligations [(including the outstanding undrawn amount of, and reimbursement obligations in respect of, letters of credit constituting First Lien Obligations (Letters of Credit))] [(calculated, in the case of any First Lien Principal Obligations issued at a discount, at the aggregate amount due at maturity thereof)]], over (2) the aggregate amount of all repayments of term Indebtedness, and all repayments or reductions of revolving credit Indebtedness, included in the First Lien Principal Obligations[, and of reimbursement obligations under Letters of Credit,] (to the extent effected with a corresponding permanent commitment reduction under the First Lien Credit Agreement but excluding reductions as a result of a Refinancing) (First Lien Principal Obligations in excess of the First Lien Cap being the Excess First Lien Principal Obligations), plus

-1.4.12.sec=accrued but unpaid interest, commitment, facility, utilization, and other analogous fees and, if applicable, prepayment premiums on the First Lien Principal Obligations referred to in clause (a) above [(at [rates] [interest rate margins] not in excess of __ basis points [or __%] above the [rates] [interest rate margins] provided for under the First Lien Credit Agreement as in effect on the date hereof)], plus
+1.4.4.2.sec=accrued but unpaid interest, commitment, facility, utilization, and other analogous fees and, if applicable, prepayment premiums on the First Lien Principal Obligations referred to in clause (a) above [(at [rates] [interest rate margins] not in excess of __ basis points [or __%] above the [rates] [interest rate margins] provided for under the First Lien Credit Agreement as in effect on the date hereof)], plus

-1.4.13.sec=all fees, expenses, premium (if any), reimbursement obligations, and other amounts of a type not referred to in clause (a) or (b) above payable in respect of the amounts referred to in clauses (a) and (b) above, [plus
+1.4.4.3.sec=all fees, expenses, premium (if any), reimbursement obligations, and other amounts of a type not referred to in clause (a) or (b) above payable in respect of the amounts referred to in clauses (a) and (b) above, [plus

-1.4.14.sec=Obligations under Hedge Agreements in respect of interest on First Lien Principal Obligations referred to in clause (a) above not to exceed $_______ in the aggregate,] in each case payable pursuant to the First Lien Loan Documents provided that the First Lien Cap shall not apply to any First Lien Obligations other than Capped Obligations.
+1.4.4.4.sec=Obligations under Hedge Agreements in respect of interest on First Lien Principal Obligations referred to in clause (a) above not to exceed $_______ in the aggregate,] in each case payable pursuant to the First Lien Loan Documents provided that the First Lien Cap shall not apply to any First Lien Obligations other than Capped Obligations.

-For purposes of this definition, all payments of First Lien Principal Obligations will be deemed to be applied first to reduce the First Lien Principal Obligations referred to in clause (a)(1) above and thereafter to reduce any Excess First Lien Principal Obligations.]
+1.4.4.90.sec=For purposes of this definition, all payments of First Lien Principal Obligations will be deemed to be applied first to reduce the First Lien Principal Obligations referred to in clause (a)(1) above and thereafter to reduce any Excess First Lien Principal Obligations.]

 [END OF ALTERNATIVE DEFINITION]

-Any net increase in the aggregate principal amount of a loan or Letter of Credit (on a U.S. Dollar equivalent basis) after the loan is incurred or the Letter of Credit issued that is caused by a fluctuation in the exchange rate of the currency in which the loan or Letter of Credit is denominated will be ignored in determining whether the First Lien Cap has been exceeded[, except with respect to the principal amount of First Lien Obligations made, issued, or advanced after the calculation of such fluctuation in exchange rate].
+1.4.3.sec=Any net increase in the aggregate principal amount of a loan or Letter of Credit (on a U.S. Dollar equivalent basis) after the loan is incurred or the Letter of Credit issued that is caused by a fluctuation in the exchange rate of the currency in which the loan or Letter of Credit is denominated will be ignored in determining whether the First Lien Cap has been exceeded[, except with respect to the principal amount of First Lien Obligations made, issued, or advanced after the calculation of such fluctuation in exchange rate].

+1.4.=[02/Bit/Ssec_03]

 1.5.Ti=FIRST AND SECOND LIEN COLLATERAL TO BE IDENTICAL